Get faster computations

 Some steps in Qumin are particularly long, for instance pattern computations.
 Such computations often make it possible to save results in files and import these results the next time.
-This is the case for:
+This is the case for pattern computations and predictability measures (see below).

 Warning